addrummond/claney/Readme.md

 ## Case sensitivity

 By default Claney operates in case-insensitive mode.
-Routes must be defined using only lower case characters, and the example router implementations normalize URLs to lower case before matching (excluding the query string and anchor).
+Routes must be defined using only lower case characters, and the router implementations normalize URLs to lower case before matching (excluding the query string and anchor).